-This page discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.
+This document discusses the high availability (HA) features in DC/OS and best practices for building HA applications on DC/OS.

 A common pattern in HA systems is the leader/follower concept.
 This is also sometimes referred to as: master/slave, primary/replica, or some combination thereof.
 This architecture is used when you have one authoritative process, with N standby processes.
 In some systems, the standby processes might also be capable of serving requests or performing other operations.
 For example, when running a database like MySQL with a master and replica, the replica is able to serve read-only requests, but it cannot accept writes (only the master will accept writes).